Contact Us • Staff • Board of Trustees • Plan Your Visit

 New Play Development • Work With Us • Media Room • Space and Rentals

 Florida Studio Theatre (FST) is Sarasota’s contemporary theatre, located in the heart of downtown.
 It has been in operation in Sarasota since 1973.
-The Florida Studio Theatre campus is a village of theatres – the historic Keating and Gompertz Theatres, and the Parisian-style Goldstein and John C. Court Cabarets.
+The Florida Studio Theatre campus is a village of theatres – the historic Keating and Gompertz Theatres, the Parisian-style Goldstein and John C. Court Cabarets, and Bowne's Lab Theatre.
 Near the Sarasota bayfront, FST brings an energy and vitality to the downtown area.
 Each theatre is small in size and large in impact – providing an intimate and engaging setting for high-quality, professional performances.
 Hip and historical, entertaining and challenging, we are the theatre where the street meets the elite, where everyone is welcome to come and engage in the art of theatre.
-Click here to see the plays under consideration for the 2014-15 Seasons!

 During its history, FST has grown

-into a theatre with a budget of over $4 million and 25,000 subscribers a year,
+into a theatre with a budget of over $5 million and over 25,000 subscribers a year, the third largest subscription theatre in the nation.

-Now beginning its 40th season, the Mainstage is FST’s flagship program, producing the best in contemporary American theatre by presenting plays that speak to a living, evolving and dynamically changing world.
+The Mainstage is FST’s flagship program, producing the best in contemporary American theatre by presenting plays that speak to a living, evolving and dynamically changing world.
 The Mainstage Series features seven annual productions that draw from new works, regionally produced works and the latest Off-Broadway and Broadway plays.
 The creation and fostering of new works is a cornerstone of FST’s livelihood, having produced 33 world premieres and 89 regional premieres in the Mainstage series.
-To view the plays under consideration for the 2014 Summer Mainstage Season click here.

 The Cabaret series had its inaugural season in 1996 and now houses entertaining musical and improvisation performances.
 Popular music of all forms has come to life over the past 17 years on the intimate stage.
 This program celebrates the lyric poets of our time, as well as presenting social and political satire.
 The Cabaret is also integral to the creation of new work, and has produced 40 world premieres.